 - WSS 1.0 – Specific software of individual programmers that offers faster survey creation with the use of certain standard components.
 Most of these tools were developed in the beginning and in the middle of the 1990s.
-The main characteristic of such software is that only the author (programmer) is able to use it.
+The main characteristic of such software is that only the author (programmer) can use it.

 - WSS 3.0 – Cutting-edge tools with high added value, much more elaborated architecture, highly developed general functionalities, detailed support for web questionnaire characteristics and advanced support for sample and data management.
-An important feature of third generation software is specific development and user experience adaptation.
+An important feature of third-generation software is a specific development and user experience adaptation.

 - Integration of different survey methods.
 Unified and integrated (web) support for combining different survey methodologies: mail, field, telephone and web survey.
 This way the respondent can be presented with different survey methods within the same questionnaire (when sending out invitations or during the survey itself).

 - Integration of context.
-Web survey results are automatically processed and integrated into the information system in order to meet the user's needs, usually in the field of marketing, human resource management, customer relation management, direct sales, event organization, etc.
+Web survey results are automatically processed and integrated into the information system to meet the users' needs, usually in the field of marketing, human resource management, customer relation management, direct sales, event organization, etc.

 - Integration of online statistical analyses.
-Web survey software itself includes advanced statistical analyses and graphical display of survey results.
+The web survey software itself includes advanced statistical analyses and a graphical display of survey results.